Tile School: Ceramic Tile vs. Glass Tile Shower

 Pros of using glass tile in the bathroom

-– Glass tile is impervious to water, and will not stain.
+3. Glass tile is impervious to water, and will not stain.

-– Glass tile is translucent, therefore, unlike any other surface material, that beautiful color you picked out will show all the way through the tile, providing an additional sense of depth and dimension.
+4. Glass reflects light, making your shower appear larger.
+It's also translucent, therefore, unlike any other surface material, that beautiful color you picked out will show all the way through the tile, providing an additional sense of depth and dimension.

 Cons of using a glass tile shower

-– Although glass is easy to clean, its reflective surface highlights imperfections.
+3. Although glass is easy to clean, its reflective surface highlights imperfections.
 This means it will require regular maintenance to keep it looking its best.

-Still need help figuring out which Fireclay Tile product is best for your shower?
+Need help figuring out which Fireclay Tile product is best for your shower?
 Simply call, chat, or fill out our Design Assistance Form and one of our talented Design Consultants will get back to you shortly.